ricmmartins/fasthack-linux/challenges/lab01-disks.md

 1. Identify the new disk added to the machine
 2. Edit the disk partition table:
-* Add a new partition
+  a.
+Add a new partition
-* List and identify in the S.O. the partition created
+  b  List and identify in the S.O. the partition created
-* Erase partition
+  c.
+Erase partition
-* Check in S.O. that the partition has been removed
+  d.
+Check in S.O. that the partition has been removed
-* Add two new partitions with type 83
+  e.
+Add two new partitions with type 83
-* Check in S.O. that the partitions were created
+  f.
+Check in S.O. that the partitions were created
 3. Create a file system on each of the partitions created
 4. Create a directory for each of the partitions inside the /mnt directory
 5. Mount each of the partitions in the respective directory